threehappypenguins/transferupload/README.md

 sudo ./uninstall.sh
 ```

+<h2>Other Info</h2>

-10. Note: If you get the error `—include or —includei is an unrecognized option`, you need to install a build of inotify-tools:
+If you get the error `—include or —includei is an unrecognized option`, you need to install a build of inotify-tools:
 ```console
 sudo apt remove inotify-tools
 cd